YessineAmor/hyperledger-fabric-cartracker/README.md

+# Car Tracker
-Hyperledger Fabric application for tracking cars history from manufacturers to owners
+Hyperledger Fabric application for tracking cars history from manufacturers to owners.

+The orgs are:
+  - ManufacturerOrg
+  - DealershipOrg
+  - BuyerOrg
+  - InsuranceOrg
+  - CarRegistryAuthorityOrg